pineylilly/paper-to-presentation-slide/README.md

 - For Linux, please also install `screen`.
 - A Node.js and Node Package Manager (npm).
 - Python 3.10+ (you may use Miniconda or venv).
+- Google GenAI key, which can be generated in [Google Cloud Platform](https://cloud.google.com/).

 ### Pulling Docker Images